JPawww/Spotter_Activation/README.md

 Install the spotter activation script change the URL to match your county/region website.

+Need to make the script Executable with chmod +x

 Setup a cronjob to execute the script every x hours

 "0 0/6 * * * python3 /home/pi/spotter_activation.py >> /home/pi/log.txt 2>&1"